 Organisational structure and supply chain

-The RSM UK code of conduct provides the ethical framework for the decisions we make, both individually and collectively.
+The RSM UK Conduct and Culture Statement provides the ethical framework for the decisions we make, both individually and collectively.
+It sets out our values as a firm.
 It aims to ensure that our people uphold our values and ethical standards, and comply with professional regulations and applicable laws.
-The code reinforces our commitment to the fair and humane treatment of people in our business and our supply chains, and helps maintain our reputation as an ethical and responsible firm.
-In particular:
+The Conduct and Culture Statement reinforces our commitment to the fair and humane treatment of people in our business and our supply chains, and helps maintain our reputation as an ethical and responsible firm.